BFN Springer Theory: Modules from equivariant sheaves

 \subsection{Auxillary action diagram}

 Now, we consider the case where our sheaf $ \cF $ comes from another space $ Z$.
-More precisely, assume that we have the following data \begin{enumerate} \item a space $ Z $ with an action of $ \GO $ and an equivariant morphism $ r : Z \rightarrow \NO $, \item an action of the groupoid $ \groupoid $ on $ Z$, compatible with $ r $ and equivariant for the action of $ \GO $, \item a $ \GO$-equivariant sheaf $\cF$ on $ Z$, \item a $ \groupoid$-equivariant structure on $ \cF $. \end{enumerate} Let us explain more precisely the fourth point.
+More precisely, assume that we have the following data \begin{enumerate} \item a space $ Z $ with an action of $ \GO $ and an equivariant morphism $ r : Z \rightarrow \NO $, \item an action of the groupoid $ \groupoid $ on $ Z$, compatible with $ r $ and equivariant for the action of $ \GO $, \item a $ \GO$-equivariant sheaf $\cF$ on $ Z$, \item a $ \groupoid$-equivariant structure on $ \cF $. \end{enumerate} Let us explain these conditions more precisely.
 The action of $ \groupoid $ on $ Z $ is a map

 such that $r(c_2(g,v,z)) = d_2(g,v) = gv $.
 We require that $ c_2 $ is invariant for the ``diagonal'' action of $ \GO $ given by $ h \cdot (g, v, z) = (gh^{-1}, hv, hz) $ and equivariant for the ``left'' action given by $ h \cdot (g, v, z) = (hg, v, z) $.